ecklab/ecklab.github.io/index.md

      hspace="25"
      vspace="10"
      align = "left"
-     />[Charles Young](https://www.linkedin.com/in/charles-young-2aa709136/) (2020) - Charles is currently working as a Qunatitative Developer with the Houston Astros.
+     />[Charles Young](https://www.linkedin.com/in/charles-young-2aa709136/) (2020) - Charles is currently working as a Quantitative Developer with the Houston Astros.